shouryamanekar/Picasso/README.md

 ## Installation

-To get started with TextArtify, follow these steps:
+To get started with Picasso, follow these steps:

 1. Clone the repository:
    ```bash